 This is a councillor who is eligible for membership of the L G P S in accordance with the scheme of allowances published by a Welsh county council or county borough council.

-If you were a councillor or elected mayor in England who was a member of the L G P S on the 31 March 2014 you could only have continued to pay pension contributions and build up pension benefits in the L G P S until the end of the term of office you were in on 31 March 2014 (or age 75 if earlier).
+If you were a councillor or elected mayor in England who was a member of the L G P S on the 31 March 2014, you could have continued to pay pension contributions and build up pension benefits in the L G P S until the end of the term of office you were in on 31 March 2014 (or age 75 if earlier).

 Enhanced protection

-You could register for enhanced protection (as well as primary protection) if the value of your pension benefits at 5 April 2006 was more than the 2006/2007 lifetime allowance of £1.5 million.
+You could register for enhanced protection (as well as primary protection) if the value of your pension benefits at 5 April 2006 was more than the 2006/07 lifetime allowance of £1.5 million.
 You could also register for enhanced protection if you believed the value of those benefits might in the future be more than the standard lifetime allowance or if you believed your pension benefits in any one year would increase by more than the annual allowance.
+To have enhanced protection, you must have registered for it with H M Revenue and Customs by 5 April 2009.

-Under enhanced protection you will not pay tax on benefits in excess of the lifetime allowance provided your benefits at retirement do not exceed the value of your benefits at 5 April 2006 as increased after then, in general terms, by the greatest of 5% per annum, the increase in the cost of living or increases in your pensionable pay.
+Under enhanced protection you will not pay tax on benefits in excess of the lifetime allowance, provided your benefits at retirement do not exceed the value of your benefits at 5 April 2006 as increased by the greatest of:

+5% per annum

+the increase in the cost of living, or

+increases in your pensionable pay.

 If the limit is exceeded, you will pay tax on the excess.

-You will lose enhanced protection if youpay contributions into a money purchase pension arrangement (eg pay into the L G P S arranged A V C facility
+You will lose enhanced protection if you:

+pay contributions into a money purchase pension arrangement – such as paying into the L G P S arranged A V C facility

-) or if you start a new pension arrangement, or
+start a new pension arrangement, or

-if you transfer your L G P S benefits to another defined benefit pension scheme.
-You can voluntarily give up enhanced protection by giving notice that you no longer wish to keep it.
+transfer your L G P S benefits to another defined benefit pension scheme.

 If you lose enhanced protection you must notify H M R C within 90 days.
 Failure to do so could result in a fine of up to £3,000.

-To have enhanced protection, you must have registered for it with H M Revenue and Customs by 5 April 2009.Fixed Protection
+You can voluntarily give up enhanced protection by giving notice that you no longer wish to keep it.

+Fixed Protection

 Because the lifetime allowance reduced to £1.5 million in April 2012 a new fixed protection was introduced.
 You can't have fixed protection if you have either primary protection or enhanced protection.
 With fixed protection your lifetime allowance is fixed at £1.8 million.